 An IPPF News Site

-The Sy Syms Foundation has awarded a $75,000 grant to the International Pemphigus & Pemphigoid Foundation (IPPF) in support of the IPPF’s Early Diagnosis Awareness Campaign.
-This will be the fourth consecutive year the Sy Syms Foundation has supported the Campaign.
+The Sy Syms Foundation has awarded a $75,000 grant to the International Pemphigus & Pemphigoid Foundation (IPPF) in support of the IPPF’s Early Diagnosis Awareness Program.
+This will be the sixth consecutive year the Sy Syms Foundation has supported the Program.